fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://hackerone.com/reports/1273292">-Internal Gitlab Ticket Disclosure via External Slack Channels</a>

+<a href="https://bountyget.medium.com/rce-on-starbucks-singapore-and-more-for-5600-926c930bb61e">-RCE on Starbucks Singapore and more for $5600</a>

 <a href="https://portswigger.net/daily-swig/security-researcher-finds-dangerous-bug-in-chromium-nabs-15-000-bounty">-Security researcher finds dangerous bug in Chromium, nabs $15,000 bounty</a>

 <a href="https://adityashende17.medium.com/idor-to-information-disclosure-admin-account-takeover-6aa96798c70b">-IDOR to information disclosure + Admin Account Takeover</a>